AkhmetTimur/firstPetProject/README.md

 ## General Information
-- It's easy to lose weoght when
+- It's easy to lose weight when you are tracking changes
 - it's my first project on github